 The on-board clock is a free-running counter with 1 count ~ 1 sec and without predefined epoch.
 The ground clock - which follows the Coordinated Universal Time (UTC) - has to perform a time correlation to associate telemetry acquisitions (primary annotated with reported OBT) with UTC values.
 Typically, the time correlation follows a precision of at least 100ms.
 On basis of the gathered time correlation statistics the OBT timescale can be expressed in UTC and vice versa: e.g. to compute future events in OBT for uplink purposes like time-tagged commands or eclipse dates or to time-stamp downlinked on-board data in UTC for further analysis, respectively.
 Whenever a deviation of the on-board tick from 1 second above a given threshold is noticed a drift correction of the oscillator can be performed.
 If required the drift can be analyzed as a function in time and be adjusted properly.

-For both time correlation and drift correction, statistics of OBT/UTC time correlation references (so-called time correlation pairs) are needed, which are based on pairs of synchronous on-board time stamp data versus ground time stamp data.
+For both time correlation and drift correction, statistics of OBT/UTC time correlation references (so-called time correlation pairs) are needed, which are based on pairs of periodic on-board time stamp data versus ground time stamp data.
 Each of these time scales have their own representation.
 The OBT is defined by two telemetries representing a coarse time (the free running counter tick of ~1sec) and a fine time.
 The ERT is measured in UTC following UNIX time stamp representation or CCSDS definitions [22].

 The OBT data reference is coupled to the so-called frame emission on-board time, downloaded in the first minor telemetry transfer frame.
-As the sample is part of the fixed telemetry data pool its transmission time serves as a synchronously reported alignment point versus reception time on ground.
+As the sample is part of the fixed telemetry data pool its transmission time serves as a periodically reported alignment point versus reception time on ground.

 The corresponding UTC timestamp is taken from the reception time of this minor frame on ground, the earth receive time (ERT), which is to be corrected by a given delay delta_T (spacecraft internal delays, the transmission time of space to ground, and ground related delays dependent from the ground station).